 Buildings insurance – Protecting your home up to £1.5million from just £8.14* a month

-This is the insurance cover that you take out to cover the structural parts of your home.
+This is the insurance that you take out to cover the structural parts of your home.
 Your buildings will generally be the things that you would leave behind if you were to move home.
 This can include things such as walls, roof, floors, ceilings plus outbuildings and garages.
-At CoverBuilder we provide specialist home insurance that can be purchased as building only, contents only or a combination of buildings and contents.
+At CoverBuilder we provide specialist home insurance.
+This can be bought as building only, contents only or a combination of buildings and contents.

 Buildings cover up to £1.5million which allows you to claim for damage to;

 - Doors and windows